TelecomParistoc/MotorController/README.md

 ettings defined (max acceleration, cruise speed...).
 The other is responsible of applying a PID on the motors command based on the current order and on data read from sensors (coding wheels and IMU for the moment).

-# TODO
-  - improve position computation (in position.c:update_position)
-  - find a way to give meaningful value (unit) to speed and acceleration (in control.c)
-  - set proper PID coeffs